-The name Brendan Power should need no introduction one this website, in fact some of you reading this will own harmonicas made by the man himself.
+The name Brendan Power should need no introduction on this website, in fact some of you reading this may already own harmonicas made by the man himself.
 Recently, after cutting back the amount of custom work he did, Brendan came up with a way to make a few of his innovations more readily available, by having a couple of harmonica manufacturers produce factory-made versions of some of his harmonicas.

 The PowerDraw and PowerBender are both 10-hole diatonics made by Kong Sheng, a company who have recently raised the bar for harmonica production in China.
-I believe the PowerBender has been previously discussed in these pages.
-Holes 1 to 4 are the same as a standard 10-hole, with the rest of the holes set up to allow draw bending all the way up the harp, with increased chromatic and expressive possibilities, as well as some really cool chords.
+With the PowerBender, holes 1 to 4 are the same as a standard 10-hole, with the rest of the holes set up to allow draw bending all the way up the harp, with increased chromatic and expressive possibilities, as well as some really cool chords.
 Brendan has produced an instructional book/CD set to help you explore what this tuning can do, but I think most intermediate harmonica players could adapt to it quite easily with just a few hours of noodling around - and have a lot of fun doing it.

 The PowerDraw tuning is similar to the PowerBender in that it eliminates blow bends and overdraws and enables draw bends all the way up the harp.
 This tuning is probably even easier for a typical harp player to get into, as the first six holes are identical to standard tuning, with a few notes shifted around in the highest four holes.
 Definitely a plus for the blues player is the ability to get the upper octave flat third and flat fifth in cross harp without needing overblows or overdraws, although its usefulness is certainly not limited to blues.
 Both of the samples I received for review are responsive and well tuned, with very comfortable ABS comb and stainless steel covers, production quality easily on a par with mid-priced instruments from the big name manufacturers.
 Both of these tunings would be a bit of a challenge to make yourself, unless you are pretty good working with reeds and at £33 for the PowerBender and £30 for the PowerDraw, this is a more economical option than paying a professional to retune a harp for you.
 Both the PowerDraw and PowerBender are currently available in the keys of G, A, C and D and Brendan has a bunch of videos on YouTube demonstrating what can be done with them.